 If you are thinking of buying or selling your home, our Property Law Solicitors can assist from the initial stages through to completion and beyond.
-Our property law solicitors are based in Eastbourne, Hailsham, Polegate and Meads and in East Sussex, we have very a very experienced team who will be able to assist you with a range of property issues.
+Our property law solicitors are based in Eastbourne, Hailsham, Polegate and Meads, East Sussex.
+We have a very experienced team who will be able to assist you with a range of property issues.
 For more information, please read our section on property conveyancing.

 Are you changing your mortgage to secure a better rate?
 Or seeking to take money out of the property for a project or a holiday?
 Remortgaging with the lender’s nominated solicitors is not always the best choice.

 We can offer a swift and efficient remortgaging service and extremely competitively priced.
 Our experienced legal team are able to deal with any issues that may arise.
-However, with the advantage over many lender-nominated solicitors that we are able to deal any issues that may arise as we have an experienced team of property lawyers available.
+However, with the advantage over many lender-nominated property law solicitors, we are able to deal any issues that may arise.
+We have an experienced team available for you.

-The term equity release or later life mortgage refers to a particular type of re-mortgage, which is aimed at those in the older generation who no longer have the income to make regular mortgage payments but want access to the capital in their homes.
+The term equity release or later life mortgage refers to a particular type of re-mortgage.
+This is aimed at those in the older generation who no longer have the income to make regular mortgage payments.
+But who want access to the capital in their homes.
 Sometimes known as a lifetime mortgage, equity release remains a popular choice for many people.

 There are different ways that equity release schemes can be structured.
 As an alternative to a traditional equity release where the property is mortgaged, some people choose to sell their homes to a third party.
 This could be for less than the market value.
 They then receive a lifetime lease back so they can continue living in their home indefinitely.

-Under the Standards Board of the Equity Release Council, there is a requirement to see both a financial advisor and a solicitor before an equity release can be completed.
-We are pleased to support this scheme and can offer you the necessary legal advice on the different types of equity release available.
+Under the Standards Board of the Equity Release Council, there is a requirement to see both a financial advisor and a solicitor.
+This should be done before an equity release can be completed.
+We are pleased to support this scheme.
+Our property law solicitors can offer you the necessary legal advice on the different types of equity release available.